-Based on the water quality results presented in the Gemtec report, the results of the physical, chemical, and bacteriological groundwater analyses indicate that the water quality in the supply aquifer meets the ODWQS MAC and MCCRT and is considered to be safe for consumption.
-It was noted that the groundwater may need to be treated for numerous aesthetic and operational guideline exceedances if desired by the Owner.
-Please refer to the final Hydrogeology Investigation report prepared by Gemtec for the full details on water quality.
+Based on the water quality results presented in the Gemtec report, the results of the physical, chemical, and bacteriological groundwater analyses indicate that the water quality in the supply aquifer exceeds several operation guidelines, however, is considered to be safe for consumption.
+It was noted that treatment units such as water softeners and/or greensand filters may be used to treat the exceedances if desired by the Owner.